Gary Gilmore (baseball): Coastal Carolina

-The Chanticleers hosted three NCAA Regionals in the six-year span and advanced to the Super Regional round twice.
-In 2007, the program hosted an NCAA Regional for the first time but lost to second-seeded Clemson in the regional final.
+The Chanticleers hosted three NCAA regionals in the six-year span and advanced to the Super Regional round twice.
+In 2007, the program hosted an NCAA regional for the first time but lost to second-seeded Clemson in the regional final.
 The team finished with a 50–13 record, and Gilmore signed a contract through the 2015 season following the season.
 In 2008, the Chanticleers hosted and won the Conway Regional, scoring at least 10 runs in wins over fourth-seeded Columbia, third-seeded Alabama, and second-seeded East Carolina.
 In the Cary Super Regional, Coastal Carolina lost to No. 2 national seed North Carolina, two games to none.
-In 2010, Coastal Carolina had a 25–0 Big South record and went 4–0 at the Big South Tournament to earn an automatic bid to the NCAA Tournament.
+In 2010, Coastal Carolina had a 25–0 Big South record and went 4–0 at the Big South Tournament to earn an automatic bid to the NCAA tournament.
 It was selected as the No. 4 national seed and hosted the Myrtle Beach Regional.
 There, after losing its second game to College of Charleston, the team won three consecutive games to win the regional from the loser's bracket.
 It then hosted the best-of-three Myrtle Beach Super Regional against eventual national champion South Carolina.
 In it, Coastal Carolina lost both games, 4–3 and 10–9, respectively, and was eliminated from the tournament.

 In 2013, the Big South split into two divisions.
 Coastal Carolina won the South Division.
-After being eliminated from the Big South Tournament, the team received an at-large bid to the NCAA Tournament and went 0–2 at the Blacksburg Regional.
+After being eliminated from the Big South Tournament, the team received an at-large bid to the NCAA tournament but went 0–2 at the Blacksburg Regional.

-Under Gilmore, Coastal Carolina's home venue, Charles Watson Stadium, was renovated several times during the early 2000s.
+Under Gilmore, Coastal Carolina's home field, Charles Watson Stadium, was renovated several times during the early 2000s.
 During the 2013 season, it was rebuilt as part of a $10.2 million project to rebuild Coastal Carolina's baseball and softball facilities.

-Six of Gilmore's players at Coastal Carolina – Mike Costanzo, Dave Sappelt, Tommy La Stella, Keith Hessler, Rico Noel and Taylor Motter – have appeared in Major League Baseball.

-On Thursday April 17, 2014, Gilmore earned career victory #1000 as the Chanticleers defeated Presbyterian College 4–3 in 13 innings at TicketReturn.com Field in Myrtle Beach, SC.
+On April 17, 2014, Gilmore earned his 1,000th career victory as the Chanticleers defeated Presbyterian College 4–3 in 13 innings at TicketReturn.com Field in Myrtle Beach, SC.

 On June 30, 2016, Gilmore led Coastal to the National Championship, with a 4–3 victory over Arizona.
 It was Coastal's first trip to the CWS in program history.
-Coastal becomes the 2nd school in the state of South Carolina to win the CWS, after South Carolina did it in 2010 and 2011.
+Coastal was the second school in South Carolina to win the CWS, following South Carolina in 2010 and 2011.

+On May 30, 2023, Gilmore announced that the 2024 season would be his last.
+He was diagnosed with cancer in his liver and pancreas in 2020.

+Ten of Gilmore's players at Coastal Carolina have played in Major League Baseball: Mike Costanzo, Dave Sappelt, Tommy La Stella, Keith Hessler, Rico Noel, Taylor Motter, Jacob May, Zach Remillard, Anthony Veneziano, and Austin Kitchen.
+His players have been selected in the MLB draft 89 times, with several players drafted multiple times.